-For nine days, the Black Rock Desert in Reno, Nevada becomes home to tens of thousands of Burners participating in the Burning Man.
+For nine days, the Black Rock Desert in Reno, Nevada becomes home to tens of thousands of Burners participating in the Burning Man Festival.
 The dessert transforms into a small community made up of hundreds of theme camps as well as thousands of tents, yurts, smaller camps, and even RVs.

 The temporary city is arranged in a semi-arc, with the famous Burning Man effigy at its center.
 It has annular and radial streets, making it easy for the participants to locate their camps as well as navigate around the temporary city.

-So, where exactly can you camp in the Burning Man?
+So, where exactly can you camp at Burning Man?

-Where can you find a camp in the Burning Man?
+Where can you find a camp at Burning Man?

-There is another way though that you can have a spot reserved for yourself, and this is by starting your own camp and having it registered and approved by the organization.
+One other option is to start your own camp and have it registered and approved by the organization.
 However, this route may not be the best option for newbies.
 It takes planning and Burning Man experience to successfully create your own camp and have it registered.
 You also have to go through their placement process.

 If these options are not for you, then you can bring an RV.
 Of note, the organization doesn’t provide RVs to the participants.
 Lucky you if you already have one.
 If not, then you have to rent an RV well ahead of time.
 There are strict rules, too, when it comes to bringing RVs, and you need to know these rules by heart to avoid problems when you get there.